uzh-bf/klicker-uzh/docs/docs/docs/contributing/setup.md

 - `git clone https://github.com/uzh-bf/klicker-react.git`
 - `git clone https://github.com/uzh-bf/klicker-api.git`

-Upon successThe klicker-uzh repository is only necessary if you would like to work on the documentation or other auxiliary materials.
+Upon success the klicker-uzh repository is only necessary if you would like to work on the documentation or other auxiliary materials.

 ## Database and Cache Setup